Mickey Moniak: Draft and minor leagues (2016–2019)

-Major leagues
+Philadelphia Phillies (2020–2022)

-On September 16, 2020, Moniak was added to the Phillies’ 40-man roster, and was promoted to the major leagues for the first time.
+On September 16, 2020, Moniak was added to the Phillies' 40-man roster, and was promoted to the major leagues for the first time.
 That night, he made his MLB debut against the New York Mets as a ninth-inning pinch runner for Alec Bohm, at Citizens Bank Park.
 On September 18, 2020, Moniak roped a line drive into right field, a single, for his first big league hit, in the second game of a doubleheader against the Toronto Blue Jays.

 On April 21, 2021, Moniak hit his first major league home run in the 2nd inning against Anthony DeSclafani of the San Francisco Giants.

-After a strong Spring Training in 2022, it was announced that Moniak had made the Phillies’ Opening Day roster.
+After a strong spring training in 2022, it was announced that Moniak had made the Phillies' Opening Day roster.
 However, Moniak suffered a right hand fracture in the final exhibition game against the Tampa Bay Rays on a Ryan Yarbrough hit-by-pitch.
 He was instead placed on the injured list to begin the season, and was given a recovery timetable of six weeks.

-Los Angeles Angels
+Los Angeles Angels (2022–2024)

 On August 2, 2022, Moniak was traded alongside prospect Jadiel Sanchez to the Los Angeles Angels for starting pitcher Noah Syndergaard.
 He made his Angels debut the next day, going 0-for-2 against the Oakland Athletics.
 In his first week with the Angels, Moniak went 4-for-14 (.286) with a pair of home runs in five games.
 On August 6, during a game against the Seattle Mariners, Moniak injured his left middle finger while attempting to bunt.
 The following day, the injury was diagnosed as a fracture; however, he was not expected to miss the remainder of the season.
 He returned from the injury on September 9 and was platooned with Jo Adell.
 On September 28, Moniak was hit on the hand by a pitch in a game against the Athletics.
 Although X-rays returned negative, the Angels placed him on the injured list, sidelining him for the final seven games of the season.
 Between the Phillies and the Angels, Moniak finished the 2022 season batting .170 with three home runs and eight RBIs in 37 games.

+Moniak was optioned to the Triple-A Salt Lake Bees to begin the 2023 season.
+He was recalled from Salt Lake on May 12, 2023, hitting .280 with 14 home runs and 45 RBIs in 85 games.
+In 2024, Moniak played in 124 games for the Angels, batting .219/.266/.380 with 14 home runs and 49 RBI.
+On March 25, 2025, he was released by the team.

+Colorado Rockies

+On March 26, 2025, Moniak signed a one-year, $1.25 million contract with the Colorado Rockies.

 Personal life

-Mickey Moniak’s grandfather, Bill Moniak, played six years in the Boston Red Sox organization.
+Mickey Moniak's grandfather, Bill Moniak, played six years in the Boston Red Sox organization.